microsoft/AI_Agents_Hackathon/docs/index.md

 Don't miss out — join us and start building the future of AI! 🔥

+Want to supercharge your AI skills even more?
+[Join us on April 8th](https://aka.ms/aiskillsfest) in an attempt at a GUINNESS WORLD RECORDS™ title for "most users to take an online multi-level AI lesson" in 24 hours.

 ## Registration 🎟️

 [Register now!](https://developer.microsoft.com/reactor/events/25323/) That form will register you for the hackathon.
 Afterwards, browse through the live stream schedule below and register for the sessions you're interested in.